 Custom events are used to trigger custom automation workflows through API.
 All custom events can have custom fields for any type of additional information, that could be used in the content of automated emails.

-Custom field is a property that a custom field contains.
+Custom Field is a property that a custom field contains.
 One custom event can have as many custom fields as you need.
-Custom fields can be used in the content of automated emails for personalisation purposes.
+Custom fields can be used in the content of automated emails for personalization purposes.

 To start with custom events, you will need to set everything up from both your account side and your API side.